jurekovac340/SWAXS-absorption-correction/README.md

     -o wecap_07f_corr.csv
 ```

-This applies only the capillary-wall correction, appropriate for an empty or
+This applies only the capillary-wall correction, appropriate for an empty capillary measurement.
-background capillary measurement.

 ### Example 3: Override geometry and attenuation parameters